Eric Chua

-Prior to entering politics, Chua served in the Singapore Civil Defence Force (SCDF) and had been actively volunteering in grassroots activities with the People's Association (PA) in Tanjong Pagar GRC.
+Prior to entering politics, Chua served in the Singapore Civil Defence Force (SCDF) and volunteered in grassroots activities with the People's Association (PA) in Tanjong Pagar GRC.

 He made his political debut in the 2020 general election as part of a five-member PAP team contesting in Tanjong Pagar GRC and won 63.13% of the vote.

 Education

 A recipient of the Public Service Commission Local Merit Scholarship, Chua completed a bachelor's degree in communication studies at the Wee Kim Wee School of Communication and Information at Nanyang Technological University.
 For his postgraduate studies, he received a grant under the Fulbright Program and completed a master's degree in communication management at the Annenberg School for Communication and Journalism at the University of Southern California.
-He is also an elected member of the Phi Kappa Phi Honour Society for academic excellence.
+He is also an elected member of the Phi Kappa Phi honor society for academic excellence.

 Career

 Civil career

 Chua had worked for 17 years in the Singapore Civil Defence Force (SCDF) and Ministry of Home Affairs.
 He held the rank of colonel in the SCDF and had served as head of operations of the 1st SCDF Division and commander of the 3rd SCDF Division.
 He was also the director of the SGSecure Programme Office.